r-mashoodh/rrbs_pipeline/README.md

 ./4_mapping.sh
 ```
 ## 5. Analysis using R
+For this step you will move out of the command line environment and into RStudio.
 This script will analyse data ...
 ```
 5_analysis.R
 ```